Skip to content

 • English: Four black swans in Beijing's Yuanmingyuan Garden suspected of being bitten to death by stray dogs

-As can be seen, after translating Chinese subtitles into English subtitles and dubbing, the dubbing duration usually exceeds the original Chinese speech duration.
-To solve this problem, the following strategies are usually adopted:
+As shown, after translating Chinese subtitles into English and dubbing, the dubbed audio duration often exceeds the original Chinese audio duration.
+To address this issue, several strategies are commonly employed:

 Several Coping Strategies

-1. Increase Dubbing Speed: In theory, as long as the upper limit of the speaking speed is not restricted, it is always possible to match the voice duration with the subtitle duration.
-For example, if the original speech duration is 1 second and the dubbing duration is 3 seconds, increasing the dubbing speed to 300% will synchronize the two.
-However, this method makes the voice sound hurried and unnatural, and the overall effect is unsatisfactory due to varying speed.
+1. Increase Dubbing Speed: Theoretically, as long as there is no upper limit on speech speed, it is always possible to match the audio duration with the subtitle duration.
+For example, if the original audio duration is 1 second and the dubbed audio duration is 3 seconds, increasing the dubbing speed to 300% can synchronize them.
+However, this method makes the speech sound rushed and unnatural, with inconsistent pacing, resulting in suboptimal overall quality.

-2. Simplify Translation: Reduce dubbing duration by shortening the translation.
-For example, translate "我一生都在研究宇宙" into the more concise "Cosmology is my life's work".
-Although this method has the best effect, it requires modifying the subtitles sentence by sentence, which is very inefficient.
+2. Simplify the Translation: Shorten the translated text to reduce the dubbing duration.
+For example, translating "我一生都在研究宇宙" into the more concise "Cosmology is my life's work."
+While this method yields the best results, it requires manual revision of each subtitle, making it highly inefficient.

-3. Adjust Silence Between Subtitles: If there is silence between two subtitles in the original speech, you can reduce or remove some of the silence to bridge the duration difference.
-For example, if there is 2 seconds of silence between two subtitles in the original speech, and the translated first subtitle is 1.5 seconds longer than the original subtitle, then the silence time can be reduced to 0.5 seconds, so that the dubbing time of the second subtitle is aligned with the original speech time.
-However, not all subtitles have enough silence time to adjust, and the applicability of this method is limited.
+3. Adjust Silence Between Subtitles: If there is silence between two subtitle segments in the original audio, reducing or removing part of the silence can bridge the duration gap.
+For instance, if there is 2 seconds of silence between two subtitles in the original audio, and the translated first subtitle is 1.5 seconds longer, the silence can be shortened to 0.5 seconds to align the second subtitle's dubbing time with the original audio.
+However, not all subtitles have sufficient silence to adjust, limiting the applicability of this method.

-4. Remove Silence Before and After Dubbing: Usually, some silence is retained before and after dubbing.
-Removing this silence can effectively shorten the dubbing duration.
+4. Remove Silence Before and After Dubbing: Silence is often retained before and after dubbing; removing it can effectively shorten the dubbing duration.

-5. Slow Down Video Playback: If simply speeding up the dubbing does not work well, you can consider combining it with slowing down the video playback.
-For example, the original speech duration for a certain subtitle is 1 second, and it becomes 3 seconds after dubbing.
-We can shorten the dubbing duration to 2 seconds (speed up by 1x), and at the same time reduce the playback speed of the corresponding video clip to half (extend the duration to 2 seconds), so as to achieve synchronization.
+5. Slow Down Video Playback: If simply speeding up the dubbing is ineffective, slowing down the video playback can be considered.
+For example, if the original audio duration for a subtitle is 1 second and the dubbed version becomes 3 seconds, the dubbing duration can be shortened to 2 seconds (by doubling the speed), while the corresponding video segment's playback speed is reduced by half (extending its duration to 2 seconds), achieving synchronization.

 Implementation in Video Translation Software

-In the software, these strategies are usually controlled by the following settings:
+In software, these strategies are typically controlled through the following settings:

 • Main Interface Settings:

-image.png The "Dubbing Speed" setting is used to globally speed up dubbing;
+"Dubbing Speed" setting is used to globally accelerate the dubbing;

-The "Dubbing Acceleration" setting is used to automatically increase the dubbing duration to match the subtitles;
+"Dubbing Acceleration" setting automatically increases dubbing duration to match subtitles;

-The "Video Slowdown" setting is used to automatically reduce the video playback speed to match the dubbing duration;
+"Video Slow Speed" setting automatically reduces video playback speed to match dubbing duration;

-The "Video Extension" setting is used to freeze the last frame of the video until the dubbing ends after the dubbing is finished.
+"Video Extension" setting freezes the last frame of the video until the dubbing ends.

-In addition, "Maximum audio acceleration multiple" (default 3x) and "Video slowdown multiple" (default 20x) limit the degree of acceleration and deceleration to prevent voice distortion or video playback that is too slow.
+Additionally, "Maximum Audio Acceleration Multiplier" (default 3x) and "Video Slow Speed Multiplier" (default 20x) limit the degree of acceleration and deceleration to prevent audio distortion or excessively slow video playback.

-• Audio Compensation Shift Left: Due to the precision limitations of the underlying technology (ffmpeg), even if synchronization is achieved at the beginning of the video, the dubbing duration may gradually become longer than the subtitle duration over time.
-The "Audio Compensation Shift Left" setting can shift the entire subtitle timeline to the left, effectively alleviating this problem, for example, eliminating a blank between subtitles every 3 minutes.
+Due to precision limitations in the underlying technology (ffmpeg), even if synchronization is achieved at the start, over time, the dubbing duration may gradually exceed the subtitle duration.
+The "Audio Compensation Left Shift" setting shifts the entire subtitle timeline to the left, effectively mitigating this issue, such as eliminating a gap between subtitles every 3 minutes.

-By flexibly using the above settings, video translation software can automate the synchronization of subtitles and dubbing as much as possible, improving translation efficiency.
+By flexibly applying the above settings, video translation software can automate the synchronization of subtitles and dubbing as much as possible, improving translation efficiency.